grandparkla/nyela/index.markdown

 <!--

 Don’t miss out.
 Event maps will be available at the _Grand Park_ info booths.
-Sign up for our e-mail newsletter at one of the booths and get a **fun glow wand** (while supplies last).
+Sign up for our e-mail newsletter at one of the booths and get a N.Y.E.L.A. medallion (while supplies last).

+Also, when you sign up for our e-mail newsletter, you will receive a survey and be able to enter for a chance to receive a $100 giftcard.

 [Downloadable Map](/nyela-2019-map.pdf) _(PDF file)_